GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 the breakpoints, and so breakpoints in the normal startup path are unlikely to be hit.

 **File mapping misconfiguration between local and container filesystems.**
-IDE debugger integrations generally require configuring a _source map_ to map local source files to their corresponding locations in the container for the remote language runtime debugging component.
+IDE debugger integrations generally require configuring a _source map_ that maps local source files to their corresponding locations in the container for the remote language runtime debugging component.
 If this mapping is incorrect, then the remote language debugging component will not be able to locate the corresponding source file and will the breakpoint will not be installed.

-- Compiled languages like Go require that the container path correspond to the *build-time* path, and not the deploy-time container path.
+- Some compiled languages embed full path names in binaries.
+Some builds use multi-stage dockerfiles to compile the binary using a build-time image and then copy the binary into a smaller image intended for deployment.
+  In these cases, the source mapping must use the build-time paths.
-  Many Go builds use the `golang` images for building, where the build typically happens in `/go`.
+  For example, many Go builds use a `golang` image for building, where the build typically happens in `/go`.
-  This is less of a problem when using Go modules.
 - JVM languages do not require the mapping as the JVM uses class names rather than file paths.
+- Breakpoints for Go applications in JetBrains GoLand and IDEA Ultimate requires building applications using Go Modules and configuring the IDE settings to use Go Modules.

 ### Can images be debugged without the runtime support images?